-The criteria and guidelines for a security to be considered widely held and actively traded are set forth in Rule 5.3-O(a), subject to exceptions.
+12 The criteria and guidelines for a security to be considered widely held and actively traded are set forth in Rule 5.3-O(a), subject to exceptions.

+13 See Rule 5.3-O(b).
 An "NMS stock" means any NMS security other than an option, and an "NMS security" means any security or class of securities for which transaction reports are collected, processed, and made available pursuant to an effective transaction reporting plan (or an effective national market system plan for reporting transaction in listed options).
 See 17 CFR § 242.600(b)(64) (definition of "NMS security") and (65) (definition of "NMS stock").

-Each Bitcoin Fund has significantly more than 2,000 beneficial holders, which is the minimum number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to pursuant to the Exchange's rules.
+number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to pursuant to the Exchange's rules.
 Therefore, the Exchange believes the shares of each Bitcoin Fund are widely held.

 In addition, the Exchange believes the shares of each Bitcoin Fund are actively traded.
-The total trading volume (by shares and notional) for these funds since they began trading and the average daily volume ("ADV") over the 30-day period of July 9 through August 7, 2024, was as follows:
+Further, as of September 30, 2024, the total trading volume (by shares and notional) for these funds since they began trading14 and the average daily volume ("ADV") over the 30-day period of September 1 through September 30, 2024, was as follows:15